ml-jku/subgd/README.md

   title={Few-Shot Learning by Dimensionality Reduction in Gradient Space}, author={Gauch, Martin and Beck, Maximilian and Adler, Thomas and Kotsur, Dmytro and Fiel, Stefan and
-          Eghbal-zadeh, Hamid and Brandstetter, Johannes and Kofler, Johannes and Holzleitner, Markus and Zellinger, and Klotz, Daniel and Hochreiter, Sepp and Lehner, Sebastian}, journal={arXiv preprint, accepted to Conference on Lifelong Learning Agents 2022}
+          Eghbal-zadeh, Hamid and Brandstetter, Johannes and Kofler, Johannes and Holzleitner, Markus and Zellinger, Werner and Klotz, Daniel and Hochreiter, Sepp and Lehner, Sebastian}, journal={arXiv preprint, accepted to Conference on Lifelong Learning Agents 2022}
   year={2022},
 }